-London attack: What we know so far
+London Bridge attack: What happened

 Xavier Thomas, walking with his girlfriend, was hit by the van, the force apparently knocking him into the river.
 His body was later found downstream.